apache/incubator-retired-slider/app-packages/accumulo/README.txt

 # How to create a Slider package for Accumulo?

-  mvn clean package -DskipTests -Paccumulo-app-package
+  mvn clean package -DskipTests -Paccumulo-app-package-maven OR mvn clean package -DskipTests -Paccumulo-app-package -Dpkg.version=1.6.1 \
+    -Dpkg.name=accumulo-1.6.1-bin.tar.gz -Dpkg.src=/local/path/to/tarball

 App package can be found in
-  app-packages/accumulo/target/apache-slider-accumulo-${accumulo.version}-app-package-${slider.version}.zip
+  app-packages/accumulo/target/slider-accumulo-app-package-*.zip

+In the first case, the version number of the app package will match the slider version, and in the second case it will match the pkg.version (intended to be the accumulo version).

 Verify the content using
-  zip -Tv apache-slider-accumulo-*.zip
+  zip -Tv slider-accumulo-app-package*.zip

 While appConfig.json and resources.json are not required for the package they work well as the default configuration for Slider apps.
 So it is advisable that when you create an application package for Slider, include sample/default resources.json and appConfig.json for a minimal Yarn cluster.

-The version of Accumulo used for the app package can be adjusted by adding a flag such as
+In the maven packaging case, the version of Accumulo used for the app package can be adjusted by adding a flag such as -Daccumulo.version=1.5.1
-  -Daccumulo.version=1.5.1

 **Note that the LICENSE.txt and NOTICE.txt that are bundled with the app